PENG-Zhe/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Dr. Zhe Peng is currently a Research Assistant Professor in the Department of [Computer Science](https://www.comp.hkbu.edu.hk) at [Hong Kong Baptist University](https://www.hkbu.edu.hk) (HKBU).
 Prior to joining HKBU, he was a blockchain technical director at [SF Technology](https://www.sf-tech.com.cn) in 2019.
-He received the Ph.D. degree in Computer Science from the [Hong Kong Polytechnic University](https://www.polyu.edu.hk) and the M.E. degree in Information and Communication Engineering from [University of Science and Technology of China](https://www.ustc.edu.cn) in 2018 and 2013, respectively.
+He received the Ph.D. degree in Computer Science from [The Hong Kong Polytechnic University](https://www.polyu.edu.hk) and the M.E. degree in Information and Communication Engineering from [University of Science and Technology of China](https://www.ustc.edu.cn) in 2018 and 2013, respectively.
 In 2010, he received the B.E. degree in Communication Engineering from [Northwestern Polytechnical University](https://www.nwpu.edu.cn).
 In 2017, he was a visiting student in the Department of Electrical and Computer Engineering at [Stony Brook University](https://www.stonybrook.edu), supervised by Prof. [Yuanyuan Yang](https://www.ece.stonybrook.edu/~yang/).